Java Interview Questions

 What Is the void Type and When Do you Use It?

-Why there are no global variables in Java?
+Why are there no global variables in Java?

 Define Object in Java?

-Can you override static method in Java?
+Can you override a static method in Java?

 Which class is the superclass for all the classes in Java?